Spread the love

 Additional Information about Komodo Island

-Before I conclude, you may want to read this article on Komodo Island for first-time visitors as it provides some good information about this unique island and the majestic Komodo Dragon.
+Before I conclude, you may want to read this article on Komodo Island for first-time visitors, as it provides some good information about this unique island and the majestic Komodo Dragon.
 And I also wrote about how to get to Komodo Island for anyone who wants to know more.

 And finally, if you plan to spend a little more time around this part of Indonesia, I wrote an article about things to do in Flores, which is entirely commercial and targeted to general travellers who like to explore new places.